SuperNOVAS v1.5

 Returns

-0 if successful, or -1 if the object argument is NULL, or else 1 if the value of 'type' in structure 'ss_body' is invalid, or 10 + the error code from place().
+0 if successful, or -1 if the object argument is NULL, or else 1 if the value of 'type' in structure 'ss_body' is invalid, or 10 + the error from place().

 See also